distributed-system-analysis/smallfile/README.md

  * --launch-by-daemon - if specified, then ssh will not be used to launch test, see section titled "launching remote worker threads"
  * --files -- how many files should each thread process?
  * --threads -- how many workload generator threads should each smallfile_cli.py process create?
+ * --auto-pause -- if Y then smallfile will auto-adjust the pause time between files
  * --file-size -- total amount of data accessed per file.
 If zero then no reads or writes are performed.
  * --file-size-distribution – only supported value today is exponential.